 Use upper case when referring to the actual Construction Industry Scheme (CIS, not the CIS).

 Construction Industry Scheme Online/CIS Online

-Use contractions like you’re and we’ll.
-Avoid should’ve, could’ve, would’ve, they’ve - these can be hard to read.
+Avoid should’ve, could’ve, would’ve, they’ve too.
+These can also be hard to read.

 Corporation Tax for Agents online service